Allies ready strong sanctions against Russia as bombardments of Kyiv grow fierce

 The Pentagon has tracked the Russian invasion along three main pathways: from Belarus in the northwest, the Belgorod region of Russia in the northeast, and by land and sea in the south, via the Sea of Azov, the Black Sea and Russia’s positions in Crimea.

-Robyn Dixon in Moscow; David L. Stern and Loveday Morris in Lviv, Ukraine; Sudarsan Raghavan in Kyiv, Ukraine; Rick Noack in Paris; Adila Suliman in London; and Shane Harris, John Hudson, Jeff Stein, Tyler Pager, Michael Birnbaum, Cate Cadell, Kimberly Kindy, Dan Lamothe, Chico Harlan, Tory Newmeyer, Kim Bellware, Timothy Bella, Joseph Menn, Miles Long, Marisa Iati, Atthar Mirza and Elyse Samuels in Washington contributed to this report.
+Robyn Dixon in Moscow; David L. Stern and Loveday Morris in Lviv, Ukraine; Sudarsan Raghavan in Kyiv, Ukraine; Rick Noack in Paris; Adela Suliman in London; and Shane Harris, John Hudson, Jeff Stein, Tyler Pager, Michael Birnbaum, Cate Cadell, Kimberly Kindy, Dan Lamothe, Chico Harlan, Tory Newmeyer, Kim Bellware, Timothy Bella, Joseph Menn, Miles Long, Marisa Iati, Atthar Mirza and Elyse Samuels in Washington contributed to this report.